Blackburn Meadows Renewable Energy CHP Plant

 The 30MW renewable energy plant will produce enough power for around 40,000 homes by converting recycled waste wood into electricity.
+It also uses combined heat and power, which is a more efficient process that allows the low grade heat to be captured when the electricity is generated.
+Traditionally this heat would have been wasted but it will now be used in a district heating scheme to provide heat to a variety of customers.
 The plant will also displace the emissions of around 80,000 tonnes of carbon dioxide every year, the equivalent of taking more than 20,000 cars off the UK's roads each year, by burning carbon neutral fuel in place of traditional fossil fuels like coal and gas.

 The site, situated approximately 5.5km north east of Sheffield city centre, has a strong heritage of power production and has excellent links to electricity infrastructure and transport networks.
 We're looking to breathe life back into the redundant Blackburn Meadows site and believe that a biomass development is a great opportunity to make a contribution to the Yorkshire and Humber regions target of reducing greenhouse gas emissions.